vsivsi/meteor-file-collection/README.md

              contentType: query.type} }}
 ```

 Authentication of HTTP requests is performed using Meteor login tokens.
 When Meteor [Accounts](http://docs.meteor.com/#accounts_api) are used in an application, a logged in client can see its current token using `Accounts._storedLoginToken()`.
 Tokens are passed in HTTP requests using either the HTTP header `X-Auth-Token: [token]` or in a specific URL query parameter `?X-Auth-Token=[token]`.
 If the token matches a valid logged in user, then that userId will be provided to any allow/deny rules that are called for permission for an action.
-Currently there is no built-in support for writing access rules for HTTP GET requests using authentication tokens.
-This could easily be done, but would require creating a new type of allow/deny rule to cover this case.

 For clients that aren't humans logged-in using browsers, it is possible to authenticate with Meteor using the DDP protocol and programmatically obtain a token.
 See the [ddp-login](https://www.npmjs.org/package/ddp-login) npm package for a node.js library and command-line utility capable of logging into Meteor (similar libraries also exist for other languages such as Python).

 URLs used to HTTP GET file data within a browser can be configured to automatically trigger a "File SaveAs..." download by using the `?download=true` query in the request URL.
+Similarly, if the `?filename=[filename.ext]` query is used, a "File SaveAs..." download will be invoked, but using the specified filename as the defaul, rather than the GridFS `filename` as is the case with `?download=true`.

 HTTP PUT requests write the data from the request body directly into the file.
 By contrast, HTTP POST requests assume that the body is formatted as MIME multipart/form-data (as an old-school browser form based file upload would generate), and the data written to the file is taken from the part named `"file"`.
 Below are example [cURL](`https://en.wikipedia.org/wiki/CURL#cURL`) commands that successfully invoke each of the four possible HTTP methods.